microsoft/Project-Yellowstone-Documentation/business-central/sales/month-to-date.md

 The _Month-To-Date_ report presents three key visuals to give users a comprehensive view of sales performance for the current month.
 The top bar chart displays the MTD sales figures for the current month and previous months.
 The drill-through table that compares the MTD sales amounts with those from previous years and the year-to-date sales amount.
 The treemap shows a breakdown of sales contributions from top customers.

-## Use Cases for Month-To-Date
+## Use Cases

-For the Leadership Team, the _Month-to-Date_ report enables business leaders to track the overall sales performance for the current month and previous months.
-With this information, the leaders can assess their financial health, identify trends, make strategic decisions and communicate sales figures to stakeholders effectively.

-For the Management Team, the _Month-to-Date_ report is designed for sales and finance managers to monitor their sales performance for the current month.
-Managers can use this report to analyse the data and take informed actions to improve their sales strategy, driving revenue growth.

-For the Sales Team, the _Month-to-Date_ report serves as an important indicator to monitor sales figures and track targets for the current month. for monitoring sales figures and tracking targets for the current month.
-Salespersons can use this report to assess their daily sales activities and take actions.
+A CEO can view sales performance for the current month to make informed decisions.
+With the _Month-to-Date_ report, the CEO can easily monitor our sales revenue progress from the beginning of the month up until the present day.
+This report also highlights sales figures for the current month and previous months, allowing the CEO to identify trends and make strategic decisions.

+**Target Audience**

+- CEO
+- CFO

+---

+For the Management Team:

+A Sales Manager can analyse and compare the month-to-date sales amounts with those from previous years and the gross profit, providing a broader context for the current sales performance.
+This report also shows a breakdown of sales contributions from top customers, enabling the manager to identify which customers the team should focus on to improve their sales performance.
+With these insights, the manager can guide the team better and make decisions to improve their sales.

+**Target Audience**

+- Sales Manager
+- Business Development Manager

 ## Key Performance Indicators (KPIs)